bi-disha/Automated_sales_report/README.md

 VS Code

 🔐 Important Notes
-If you're using your Gmail to send the report:
+If you're using Gmail to send reports:

-Enable App Passwords
+Enable App Passwords in your Google account settings.

-Avoid hardcoding credentials directly into scripts
+Avoid hardcoding credentials into the script.

-Instead, use environment variables or a .env file
+Use environment variables or a .env file for storing sensitive information.

 🧪 Sample Output
-The report is generated weekly and saved under the outputs/ folder as an Excel file.
+The report is generated weekly and saved in the outputs/ folder.
-Filename format: weekly_sales_report_YYYY-MM-DD.xlsx
+Filename format:

+weekly_sales_report_YYYY-MM-DD.xlsx
 ✨ Author
 Bidisha Pal
 Final Year CSE Student | Data Engineering Enthusiast